 I made it!

 Meandering away from the young couple who reunited at the top of the mountain, I found a large concrete platform surrounded by evergreens.
 I took off my pack and dug out my fresh, dry clothes.
-Stripping my sweat-drenched top layers off, the cool breeze brushed across my bare back and belly.
+Stripping off my sweat-drenched top layers, the cool breeze brushed across my bare back and belly.
 Instead of cringing, I savored the sensation.
 Accomplishment rested well upon me.

-After biting into my apple and drinking some water, I snapped a selfie or two and sent the text.
+After eating my apple and drinking some water, I snapped a selfie or two and sent the text.
 “I made it!”
 My emotions were wild.
 No other words were necessary.
-I felt grateful that I didn’t let doubts about my ability to keep me from tackling this challenge and also grateful that I had just set an example that I hoped my children would follow…
+I felt grateful that I didn’t let doubts about my ability keep me from tackling this challenge and also grateful that I had just set an example that I hoped my children would follow.

 I did this as much for them as I did myself.
 I wanted my kids and my grandkids to know that even when goals seem far outside our reach, taking one step at a time, even on our knees, we can do whatever we set out to accomplish.

-Nearing five o’clock, I rounded a bend and saw rooftops and heard the rushing water of the stream below.
+Nearing five o’clock, I rounded a bend and saw rooftops, and heard the rushing water of the stream below.
 A sign told me I had a mile to go to the trailhead.
 I texted Merril.
-“Be home soon.”
-In my effort to take advantage of every moment in Manitou, I had invited Molly Lord for dinner––one that I was to cook.
-Our plan was to brainstorm a co-facilitated workshop over a home-cooked meal.
-I also texted Merril some prep instructions for some of the ingredients for dinner.
+“Be back soon.”

 The light of Merril’s house was like the beacon of a lighthouse on a stormy sea.
 I wasn’t about to claim victory yet, but I was well within reach of completing my trek, as the moon rose in the sky and the light of day slipped away.